 “The study is divided in two parts, a single ascending dose part and a multiple dose part.
 Multiple dosing has begun on healthy volunteers.
 The study has now finalized recruiting volunteers and is fully recruited, it is being carried out in Germany at: Klinik für Dermatologie, Venerologie und Allergologie, Charité-Universitätsmedizin Berlin, Germany.
 As this is a regulated clinical trial results have to be published once the trial is completed and all the results have been analysed, which is estimated to be in January 2017.”

 — A conference on the Wnt signaling pathway ran from 14th-17th September in the Czech Republic.
 Interestingly, Samumed was one of the main sponsors.
 Of even more importance, it seems like Samumed made an extremely interesting and well received presentation at the 13th Medical Innovation Summit in London on September 17th 2016.
 Why do I say that without seeing the actual presentation?
-Because of numerous Tweets praising it…see this blog’s recent Twitter feed and thanks to commentator “Optimism” who notified me of the Twitter praise for Samumed’s presentation.
+Because of numerous Tweets praising it on Twitter.

-— One of the commentators on this forum named “skin” has created a thread on his dermarolling treatment on the Bald Truth forums.
-He made some interesting comments in this old post of mine that are worth reading, especially if you are considering trying out dermarolling.
+— One of the commentators on this forum named “skin” made some interesting comments in this dermarolling and Minoxidil post of mine that are worth reading.
+Especially if you are considering trying out dermarolling.

 — Lengthy article on hair loss, including some thoughts from Dr. Claire Higgins.